jimmyburitica/parrolabs_php_challenge/README.md

 ## How to Setup

-1. Clone GitHub repo for this project locally
+1. Clone GitHub repo for this project locally.
-2. Install Composer Dependencies
+2. Install Composer Dependencies.
 ```
 composer install
 ```

-3. Install NPM Dependencies
+3. Install NPM Dependencies.
 ```
 npm install
 ```

-4. Create .env file
+4. Create .env file.
 Make a copy of the .env.example file and create a .env
 ```
 cp .env.example .env
 ```

-5. Generate an app encryption key
+5. Generate an app encryption key.
 ```
 php artisan key:generate
 ```

-6. Create an empty database for the application
+6. Create an empty database for the application.
-7. In the .env file, add database information to allow Laravel to connect to the database
+7. In the .env file, add database information to allow Laravel to connect to the database.
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1